 The genetic profile and history of INDogs have no bearing on the management of street dog populations.

 We do not approve the use of our material to justify perpetuating free-ranging dog populations on city streets, highways and other dangerous locations.

 Dogs in India evolved to live in small villages and settlements, not in environments densely packed with humans and motorized traffic.

 Urban free-ranging dogs live extremely hazardous lives, always vulnerable to injury and death through vehicle hits, or through abuse and ill-treatment.
 Crowded city conditions force them into constant conflict with humans.
 It is in the worst interests of both dogs and humans to perpetuate such populations.
 Safety should be the only focus here, not ancestry.

 We endorse the strategy of high-reach vaccination and neutering programmes by credible, efficient organisations such as the Worldwide Veterinary Service.

-To Javed Ahmed, for his commitment and enormous contributions, technical, creative and administrative, to The INDog Project; and for dedicating months of painstaking hard work to the design and execution of this website.
+Javed Ahmed, for his commitment and enormous contributions, technical, creative and administrative, to The INDog Project; for his ongoing observation and documentation of village dogs; and for dedicating months of painstaking hard work to the design and execution of this website.